President & CEO

 St. Anthony’s Hospital (Esterhazy, SK)

 Daniela obtained her BA from Luther University College at the University of Regina and began working in a field not related to healthcare.
 She then obtained her RN diploma at Mount Royal College in Calgary, Alberta, and her BN through the Univerity of Calgary, attending part time while raising her family.
-Daniela has worked in homecare, public health, and acute care (post-surgical care, ER, and medicine) in both rural and urban centres, and spent three summers working in a potash mine as a student helper to prepare for ER room work.
+Daniela has worked in homecare, public health, and acute care (post-surgical care, ER, and medicine) in both rural and urban centers.
+Spending three summers working in a potash mine while a student helped to prepare her for ER room work.

 Daniela’s volunteer activities have included teaching Sunday School; being a classroom parent at her children’s schools; sitting on school community councils; and coaching boys soccer, girls fastball; and managing kids hockey teams.
 Daniela is currently a member of the Prairie Fire Hockey Foundation.